OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V2/index.md

 Indicates whether the currently active field is to be populated with the barcode data.
 * `InsertMode`
 If the keyboard wedge is enabled, this field indicates if the barcode data will replace or be prepended or appended to the active text field.

+### Enabling NFC Tag Reading

+When an NFC tag is read via a device that is NFC enabled, Airlock Browser is able to deliver the NFC tag information to client-side JavaScript.
+To enable this feature for a web application, navigate to the *Application* screen by long-pressing the web application's tile in the *Launchpad*.
+Ensure that the *NFC Receive* item is enabled.

+See the [Programming Guide](https://outcoder.com/Products/AirlockBrowser/Scripting/V2/JSDoc/Airlock/airlock.nfc.html) for detailed information on using NFC related types and events in client-side JavaScript.

 ## Adding Client-Side CSS to Pages
 If you have a legacy web application that was not designed for a mobile device, you may apply custom CSS to the page to improve its appearance and usability.
 Tap the *CSS* button on the Web Application Profile screen to display the CSS editor.